-What we know as black and white are actually variations on the colour grey, from deep dark charcoal to almost invisible pale wisps of smoke.
-Black and white on their own would be stark and graphic, but we often don’t realise how many subtle gray shades fill the spaces in between.
+What you think is black and white are actually variations on the colour grey.
+From deep dark charcoal to almost invisible misty white.
+Black and white alone is stark and unreal.
+Until you see it, you don’t realise how many subtle grey shades create an image.

 It is these variations that give black and white photographs their impact and depth.

 Once you remove the color, it is like stripping a scene down to the bare bones, removing the layers and leaving the form.Wendy Folse